Program Overview

 Presentations are expected to include:

 All students are expected to present to classmates and faculty in May.
-The content should be no more than 12 minutes, with approximately five minutes of Q&A.
+The presentation should be no more than 12 minutes long, with approximately five minutes of Q&A.

 MHA Program Policies